-- applications and modifications, Planning Department and County Department of General Services staff will work with the RMAC to prepare a set of SUP review guidelines for RMAC and Planning Commission adoption. - 6.5.1.16.4.1.1 These protocols will define a standard process for RMAC consideration of new or modified SUP applications, including a checklist of environmental and RMP consistency items, standards the RMAC will use for review of SUPs, and a discussion of the RMAC's role in the County's Technical Advisory Committee and Planning Commission processes. - 6.5.1.26.4.1.2 Planning Department staff will present all such SUP applications within the River corridor to the RMAC and be available to answer technical questions, as appropriate. - 6.5.1.3 6.4.1.3 RMAC members will be encouraged to conduct site visits (with the approval of applicants) to review the site characteristics of each SUP application. - 6.5.2 All new or reissued SUPs will include landscape, signage, drainage, and erosion control plans. - 5.5.2.1 The use of turf, native grasses and native plant materials for biotechnical slope protection and ornamental purposes will be emphasized to stabilize areas within the river floodolain. - 6.5.2.2 The installation, health, and vigor of planting plans will be evaluated as a normal SUP monitoring function. - 6.5.2.3 Appropriate levels of signage related to restrooms, stopping locations, and takeout points will be provided. - 6.5.2.4 Development of parking lot drainage collection and filter systems for new SUPs and SUP revisions with parking areas within the 100 year floodplain will be required. - 6.5.2.5 SUPs currently in place will be made subject to the above requirements at such time as they may apply for permit revisions.
+- 6.5.16.4.1 To increase the knowledge base of RMAC consideration of SUP applications and modifications, Planning Department and County Department of General Services staff will work with the RMAC to prepare a set of SUP review guidelines for RMAC and Planning Commission adoption. - 6.5.1.16.4.1.1 These protocols will define a standard process for RMAC consideration of new or modified SUP applications, including a checklist of environmental and RMP consistency items, standards the RMAC will use for review of SUPs, and a discussion of the RMAC's role in the County's Technical Advisory Committee and Planning Commission processes. - 6.5.1.26.4.1.2 Planning Department staff will present all such SUP applications within the River corridor to the RMAC and be available to answer technical questions, as appropriate. - 6.5.1.3 6.4.1.3 RMAC members will be encouraged to conduct site visits (with the approval of applicants) to review the site characteristics of each SUP application. - 6.5.2 All new or reissued SUPs will include landscape, signage, drainage, and erosion control plans. - 5.5.2.1 The use of turf, native grasses and native plant materials for biotechnical slope protection and ornamental purposes will be emphasized to stabilize areas within the river floodolain. - 6.5.2.2 The installation, health, and vigor of planting plans will be evaluated as a normal SUP monitoring function. - 6.5.2.3 Appropriate levels of signage related to restrooms, stopping locations, and takeout points will be provided. - 6.5.2.4 Development of parking lot drainage collection and filter systems for new SUPs and SUP revisions with parking areas within the 100 year floodplain will be required. - 5.5.2.5 SUPs currently in place will be made subject to the above requirements a such time as they may apply for permit revisions.